bqi343/bqi343.github.io/_posts/2022-12-23-usacoreqs.markdown

 ## Problem Proposal FAQs

-### Who can propose problems for the USACO?
+### Can I propose problems for the USACO?

-Anyone, including current USACO contestants.
+Anyone, including current USACO contestants, can propose a problem.
 Though if you're a current USACO contestant, we probably won't use your problem if it's for the division you are currently in or the division above that.

-### How do I propose a problem for the USACO?

-You can email me a proposal satisfying the requirements below.

 ### What sorts of problems can I propose?